Research and Innovation for Global Health Transformation (RIGHT) - Call 3 Frequently Asked Questions

 The size of the network and number of partners is dependent on the number of individuals you consider is required to carry out the research, but should also be manageable, particularly if there are a number of new partners.

-What is considered to be appropriate community and public involvement in a RIGHT application?
+What is considered to be appropriate community engagement and involvement in a RIGHT application?

 In order to ensure that the research is appropriate as well as scientifically and ethically sound, relevant community groups and organisations from LMICs must be involved in a meaningful process that will help guide the research from its design to the dissemination of results.

-There is no standard model for appropriate community and public involvement as RIGHT applications vary immensely.
+There is no standard model for appropriate community engagement and involvement as RIGHT applications vary immensely.

 Information and resources to assist you can be found on the INVOLVE website (a detailed definition of public involvement in research, briefing notes for researchers on how to involve patients and the public and an involvement cost calculator and budgeting guide).